 Each patient will experience these teeth grinding symptoms to different degrees, but they certainly don't help with stress or anxiety levels.
 In fact, the manifestation of these effects can make anxiety worse, resulting in a vicious cycle.
-This is especially true if the patient has never heard of these bruxism symptoms – or even the condition itself – so is unsure whether to seek medical help.
+This is especially true for people who have never heard of these bruxism symptoms – or even the condition itself – so are unsure whether to seek medical help.

 In the most serious cases, there may be destruction of the alveolar bone, aggravation of periodontal illnesses, muscle pain in the head and mouth or even muscular hypertrophy (where the muscles grow to be abnormally large because of overuse).

 Teeth grinding in children and babies

 Are you worried about your baby or toddler grinding their teeth?
 Figures for bruxism in children indicate that around 20% of children can be affected.
-However, real figures may be higher as the condition can often go unnoticed.
+However, real figures may be higher as the condition can often go unnoticed or unreported.

-It is considered to be a sleep disorder and related to nocturnal arousals, so it can often lead to behavioural problems due to poor sleep patterns.
+A child grinding their teeth at night is considered a sleep disorder, and it can often lead to behavioural problems due to poor sleep patterns.
 An episode lasts on average for 4 seconds and can happen up to 6 times an hour during the night, making for a tired and irritable child the next morning.